CNelias/DetrendedFluctuationAnalysis.jl/README.md

-Detrended Cross-Correlation Analysis (DFA 2D)
+Detrended Fluctuation Analysis (DFA)
 =============================================

-A module to perform DCCA analysis, sometimes also called DFA 2D because it works excactly like DFA but extended for potentially 2 time series.
+A module to perform DFA analysis, which also gives the possibility to analyse the correlations between two time series (sometimes called the DCCA or DFA2D method).
+The DFA allows one to study correlations in data, without disturbance of seasonality or trend.

 The implementation is based, among others, on this article:
 *Podobnik B Stanley H .
 Detrended cross-correlation analysis: A new method for analyzing two nonstationary time series (2008)*         DOI : 10.1103/PhysRevLett.100.084102